 Is there a stem cell connection between the brain and aging?

-Could a type of brain stem cell control whole body aging?
+Could a type of brain stem cell or the exosomes it secretes control whole body aging?

 A recent big Nature article from the lab of Dongcheng Cai argues an emphatic “Yes” to these questions, at least in mice.
 In the Zhang, et al paper, entitled “Hypothalamic stem cells control ageing speed partly through exosomal miRNAs”, their team reports the claim that a narrow population of hypothalamic stem cells are directly fighting aging of the entire murine body via a mechanism involving exosomes, the brain and aging.

 It’s a wildly exciting idea on many levels, but as with all such grant hypotheses, extraordinary evidence is needed to back it up.
 Does this paper have that level of evidence?
 So far I’m not convinced the research is there yet, but this team did a ton of work to support their big hypothesis.

 What did they do to support their idea?

 The paper first takes away those key stem cells in the brain and looks for what happens.
 It argues that via a thymidine kinase-based ablation of these hypothalamic stem cells, that they are necessary in the brain to maintain all kinds of bodily functions such as healthy skin.
 That is possible, but it’s a huge claim.